Configuring an Event Broker Service to use Client Certificate Authentication

 Certificates signed by a public certificate authority (CA) are expensive and are necessary only if you want to allow clients from the public to connect to your event broker service.
 Typically, this is not the case, so an internal CA is suitable.
 An internal CA is also potentially more secure because your organization controls the entire certificate issuing process.

-To create your own internal CA, you can use OpenSSL, which is included with most Linux-based operating systems.
+To create your own internal CA, you can use OpenSSL, which is included in most Linux-based operating systems.
 You can install it on most operating systems if it is not already available.
 For details on installing OpenSSL, see the OpenSSL Wiki.

-All you need to do to create your own CA is generate a private key to sign client certificates and a CA certificate that you can distribute to validate that your CA is the signer.
+All you need to do to create your own internal CA is generate a private key to sign client certificates and a CA certificate that you can distribute to validate that your CA is the signer.
 To create an internal CA:

 • Use Open SSL to generate a private key and a public certificate for the CA. The command below generates two files, one for the private key and one for the public certificate.
 The certificate common name will be *.messaging.solace.cloud, as specified as part of the -subj parameter in the command line.
 If you prefer to enter the common name and the other values interactively, omit the -subj parameter.